quixio/quix-samples/python/model/Rolling-Function/README.md

-# Rolling Window Function
+# Rolling window function

-This python project performs rolling window operations.
+This Python project performs rolling window operations.
 - The predetermined function is the mean (moving average).
 - Any other aggregation function can be inputed (by editing the rolling_function in rolling_function.py).
 - The window can be defined as a time period or as a number of observations

-## Environment Variables
+## Environment variables

 The code sample uses the following environment variables: